 The target audiences of this cultural production are a mix of local residents of the rural locations, to raise curiousity about local natural ecosystems via unusual formats, and attract artistic, natural science, biologist and engineering collaborators in the future with the associated cultural partners.
-The broadcasts in spread awareness of biosemiotics beyond the academic field via cultural formats, and promotes Nordic-Baltic research expertise in the subject of human and non-human communications.
+The broadcasts aim to spread awareness of biosemiotics beyond the academic field via cultural formats, and promotes Nordic-Baltic research expertise in the subject of human and non-human communications.

-Workshop in Helsinki related to field-batteries, energy as communication & Launch of BioSignals radio broadcast..
+Presentation in Helsinki related to field-batteries, energy as communication & Launch of BioSignals radio broadcast..